KavMuthu/yelp-data-search/README.md

 Develop a data analysis application which runs queries on the Yelp data and extracts useful information for users and businesses.

 #Features
-▪ Application has a user interface that provides the user the available business categories (main and sub-categories) and the attributes associated with each business category.
+▪ GUI provides the user the available business categories (main and sub-categories) and the attributes associated with each business category.

 ▪ Using this application, the user will search for the businesses from various business categories that have the properties (attributes) the user is looking for.